Dana Rohrabacher: Early life, education, and early career

 While in graduate school and during the early 1970s, Rohrabacher had a side activity as a folk singer.
 He was also a writer for the Orange County Register.

 Rohrabacher served as assistant press secretary to Ronald Reagan during his 1976 and 1980 presidential campaigns.
 Rohrabacher then worked as a speechwriter and special assistant to President Reagan from 1981 to 1988.
 During his tenure at the White House, Rohrabacher played a leading role in the formulation of the Reagan Doctrine.

 U.S. House of Representatives

 Elections

 Rohrabacher left the Reagan administration in 1988 to pursue Dan Lungren's recently vacated House seat.
-With his friend Oliver North's fundraising help, Rohrabacher won the Republican primary with a plurality of 35%.
+Campaigning on his ties to the president, and earning support from Iran-Contra figure Lt.
+Col. Oliver North, Rohrabacher won the Republican primary with a plurality of 35%.
 He won the general election with 64% of the vote.
 He twice experienced serious primary competition, in 1992 and 1998.
 After redistricting, he won a three-candidate primary election in 1992 with a plurality of 48%.
 In 1998, he won an open primary with 54% of the vote.